-This is the time of year when you’re more aware of shady spots in the garden—because that’s where you’re probably sitting out summer’s high sun and heat.
+This is the time of year when you're more aware of shady spots in the garden.
+Probably because it's where you've been sitting out summer's high sun and heat.
 Shrubs can help you to create a shady bower or dress up the outer edges of tall, open-canopy trees.
-Here are 7 really interesting shrubs for part shade (by which we mean they get sun for half the day and shade the other half).
+Here are 7 really interesting shrubs for part shade.
+(By which we mean they get sun for half the day and shade the other half.)

 If you have questions or need a recommendation for a specific spot, do leave a comment below!